Who Can Join?

 LinkedEarth membership is open to climate and computer scientists with a commitment to research both inside and outside the United States.
 Members must be affiliated with a research institution and hold an ORCID ID prior to joining.

 Students working toward a M.S or a PhD are eligible to become members but must be sponsored by their academic advisor.

 Applications will be reviewed on a case-by-case basis by the membership committee.

 LinkedEarth membership enables access to the LinkedEarth wiki, through which members can edit datasets and metadata properties, and participate in community discussions about data standardization and ontology development.

 The LinkedEarth Wiki enables fast access to hundreds of paleoclimate records with easy search properties.
-As the project matures, other tools will be added to allow specific workflow common to most paleoclimate studies (i.e., age modeling, spectral analysis).
+These datasets can be further analyzed with tools specifically designed for the format (i.e., age modeling, spectral analysis).

 The LinkedEarth Wiki enables the development of standard formats in geosciences, allowing better communication among scientists within the same discipline or across research fields.

 Please take a moment to fill our web form to be considered for membership.

 Decision on membership eligibility will be reached within three (3) business days.

 Membership is revocable in case of inappropriate/unproductive behavior, as decided by the membership committee.